 You know, one of those with the little red light.

-They are reeeeal cheap, and actually make your life easier giving you that extra space you need to put all your electronics to charge.
+They are reeal cheap and convenient, and they actually make your life easier giving you that extra space you need to put all your electronics to charge.
 There are no cons here.

 And if your dishwasher is not energy efficient and you don’t have a busy household, maybe consider washing by hand.

-Do your laundry only when you have enough clothes to fill the whole thing up.
-And do it with cold water as often as you can.
+Do your laundry only when you have enough clothes to fill the whole thing up and do it with colder water as often as you can.

 Generally, your daily laundry doesn’t need special care.
 And cold water is actually great at eliminating stains, and keeping the colors and quality of your clothes intact – then, making them last longer.